Losant/losant-templates/library-templates/experiences/pages/request-dashboard-export/README.md

 The Request Experience Dashboard template adds the following resources to your application:

-- An example [dashboard](https://docs.losant.com/dashboards/overview/) that simply displays a list of devices and the current dashboard settings ([time](https://docs.losant.com/dashboards/overview/#viewing-past-dashboard-states), [theme](https://docs.losant.com/dashboards/overview/#display-settings), and [context variable](https://docs.losant.com/dashboards/context-variables/) values).
-The dashboard utilizes an [Experience User context variable](https://docs.losant.com/dashboards/context-variables/#experience-users) and a [device ID context variable](https://docs.losant.com/dashboards/context-variables/#device-ids).
+- An example [dashboard](https://docs.losant.com/dashboards/overview/) that simply displays a list of the Experience User's devices and the current dashboard settings ([time](https://docs.losant.com/dashboards/overview/#viewing-past-dashboard-states), [theme](https://docs.losant.com/dashboards/overview/#display-settings), and [context variable](https://docs.losant.com/dashboards/context-variables/) values).
+The dashboard utilizes an [Experience User context variable](https://docs.losant.com/dashboards/context-variables/#experience-users).
-- One [device](https://docs.losant.com/devices/overview/) that serves as the default context variable value for the dashboard.
 - An [Experience Page](https://docs.losant.com/experiences/views/#custom-pages) that displays the dashboard, a button for requesting a dashboard report, and any feedback from the report request.
-The dashboard's context variables are set through the Experience User making the request and the device ID in the endpoint path.
+The dashboard's context variables are set through the Experience User making the request.
 Optionally, the theme and time can be set through query parameters (`theme` and `t` respectively).
 - Three [Experience Endpoints](https://docs.losant.com/experiences/endpoints/) for viewing the dashboard, processing the request for a PDF, and handling the callback request when the report generation is complete.
 - One [Experience Workflow](https://docs.losant.com/workflows/experience-workflows/) for handling the endpoint requests, including the generation and delivery of the requested PDF.